attendee-labs/rtms-sales-coach-example/README.md

 ### 8. Join a meeting and test the application

-1. Join a meeting in Zoom.
-Your RTMS app should automatically start streaming the meeting transcript to the Zoom client.
+Join a meeting in Zoom and open your RTMS app.
+Your RTMS app should automatically start streaming the meeting transcript to the Zoom client and providing coaching tips.